 - a.
-Any aerodynamic test conducted by an F1 car at any Competition or any aerodynamic test conducted by an F1 car during and at track testing as defined by Article 10 of the F1 Sporting Regulations will not be considered as Restricted Aerodynamic testing. - b.
+Any aerodynamic test conducted by an F1 car at any Competition or any aerodynamic test conducted by an F1 car during and at track testing as defined by Article 10 of the Sporting Regulations will not be considered as Restricted Aerodynamic testing. - b.
 Wind tunnel testing solely for the development of power unit heat exchangers that reject heat to air, or the running of the power unit from a boundary commencing at the power unit air intake ducts, passing through the power unit and finishing at the exit of the exhaust system will not be considered as Restricted Aerodynamic testing, provided that there is no direct or indirect measurement of aerodynamic force during the test.
 In this context, pressure and flow measurements within a duct shall not be considered to be measurements of aerodynamic force. - c.
 Steady state and dynamic engine dynamometer work with an F1 car or subcomponent will not be considered as Restricted Aerodynamic testing provided that: - i.
-The bodywork used in the test has no front wing assembly (for a car that substantially complies with the 2021 F1-Technical Regulations as described in Article 3.3 of the 2021 F1 Technical Regulations and for a car that is substantially derived from or compliant with the 2022 F1 Technical Regulations described in Article 3.9 of the 2022 F1-Technical Regulations) or rear wing assembly (for a car that substantially complies with the 2021 F1-Technical Regulations and for a car that substantially complies with the 2021 F1-Technical Regulations as described in Article 3.6.3 of the 2021 F1-Technical Regulations and for a car that is substantially derived from or compliant with the 2022 F1-Technical Regulations and for a car that is substantially derived from or compliant with the 2022 F1-Technical Regulations) present. - ii.
+The bodywork used in the test has no front wing assembly (for a car that substantially complies with the 2021 Technical Regulations as described in Article 3.3 of the 2021 Technical Regulations and for a car that is substantially derived from or compliant with the 2022 F1 Technical Regulations described in Article 3.9 of the 2022 Technical Regulations) or rear wing assembly (for a car that substantially complies with the 2021 Technical Regulations as described in Article 3.6.3 of the 2021 Technical Regulations and for a car that is substantially derived from or compliant with the 2021 Technical Regulations as described in Article 3.6.3 of the 2021 Technical Regulations and for a car that is substantially derived from or compliant with the 2022 Technical Regulations described in Article 3.10 of the Technical Regulations) present. - ii.
 No devices designed to measure directly, or indirectly aerodynamic forces or flow field characteristics are installed in the facility used. - iii.
 No sensor installed on the car or subcomponent which are capable of measuring displacements, pressures or air flow direction of the external airstream resulting directly or indirectly from the incident air flow may be logged.
 Logging files have to be available, if required, during the independent audit inspection. - iv.
 The gas flow exiting from the exhaust system is ducted away from the testing area before impacting on any bodywork component (other than the exhaust itself). - d.
-Wind tunnel testing solely for the development of brake systems, wheels and tyres (Article 11 of the F1-Technical Regulations), and for development and calibration of pressure sensing instrumentation (such as pitot tubes, multi-directional probes and Kiel tubes), provided such tests do not concurrently test, or in any way provide incidental data or knowledge on, the performance or endurance of parts or systems classified as bodywork will not be considered as Restricted Aerodynamic testing. - e.
+Wind tunnel testing solely for the development of brake systems, wheels and tyres (Article 11 of the Technical Regulations), and for development and calibration of pressure sensing instrumentation (such as pitot tubes, multi-directional probes and Kiel tubes), provided such tests do not concurrently test, or in any way provide incidental data or knowledge on, the performance or endurance of parts or systems classified as bodywork will not be considered as Restricted Aerodynamic testing. - e.
 Wind tunnel testing that uses a RATG for the sole purpose of the conditioning of wind tunnel infrastructure or the development of wind tunnel infrastructure (including all of its sub-systems such as rolling road, model motion system, force balance, wind tunnel model spine, sensors etc.) and methodology may be performed and will not count towards the accumulation of runs, wind-on time, and occupancy subject to the testing complying with either of the following restrictions: